-Education recruitment fairs are held at Western in the fall and spring and also around the state.
+Education recruitment fairs are held at Western in the spring and also around the state.
 Check our Preparing for Job Fairs page for information that will help you get ready to meet school system representatives.
 You'll also find links to job fairs at Western, the region, and around the state.

 The NC Department of Public Instruction website has an electronic application that can be used for all 117 school systems across the state.
 Choose “How to Apply.”
 You can also use this site to link directly to each school system’s web information as well as postings of job vacancies.
 You should follow up with each school system to verify that they do not require additional documentation.

 Information about the required standardized licensing exams can be found at http://edlicensetests.wcu.edu.
 Included at the bottom are exam preparation tips, strategies, and resources.

 After you have completed all of your required course work listed on your personalized plan of study, please contact our licensure specialist, Barbara Schade, for instructions on how to apply for NC Teaching License.